 Of course, it might not be the best fit for your company.
 You might want something a bit more focused, such as Xero, which also offers stellar features and stands out for ecommerce functionality, or Zoho with its automation prowess.

-But the best way to find out which service is right for you is by using our quick and easy comparison page.
+But the best way to find out which service is right for you is by using our quick and easy accounting software comparison page.
 It’ll help you work out which service is the best for your business, and help you get started.

 Of course, it might be prudent to check-in with an actual, trained accountant before you go submitting any year-end tax documents or anything like that.